th2-net/th2-docs/content/versions/1-5-4/getting-started/meet-th2/step-3.md

 ### Create directories for data persistence

-Data persistence is required for the following components: Grafana, Prometheus, Loki, RabbitMQ - and should be set up at this point.
+The following components require data persistence: Grafana, Prometheus, Loki, RabbitMQ - and should be set up at this point.

 <notice note >